Rundiz/simple-cache/README.md

 $SimpleCache = new \Rundiz\SimpleCache\Drivers\Memcached($memcached);
 unset($memcached);

-// For APC (deprecated, recommended use APCu instead).
+// For APC (deprecated, use APCu instead).
 $SimpleCache = new \Rundiz\SimpleCache\Drivers\Apc();

 // For APCu